Easy DIY Christmas Card Holder

 Instructions

-Step 1:
+Step 1: Prepare your frame (optional)

-If you’re using the reverse canvas technique like we did, then you’ll need to start by removing the canvas material from the frame so that the wood underneath it is exposed.
+If you’re using the reverse canvas technique like I did, then you’ll need to start by removing the canvas material from the frame so that the wood underneath it is exposed.
 You can use a craft knife just like I did in this video.

-Sand and prime your frame according to the tin’s instructions.
+Next, sand and prime your frame according to the tin’s instructions.
 Leave to dry completely (for 24 hours).

-Step 3:
+Step 3: Paint your frame (optional)

 Spray paint your frame in your chosen colour and according to the bottle’s instructions.
 We went for a metallic gold but it’s totally up to you!
 Leave to dry completely (for 24 hours).